mistakia/nano-community/docs/introduction/how-it-works.md

 ---
 title: How it works
 description: Basics about Nano's ledger and consensus design
-tags: nano, crypto, block, lattice, ORV, consensus, how, design, works
+tags: nano, crypto, block, lattice, ORV, consensus, how, design, works, does
 ---

 # How it works